We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 These REITs are traded frequently and their prices can be volatile due to changes in market conditions or industry or company-specific news.

-They are not affected by daily stock market fluctuations.
+They are not directly affected by daily stock market trading.
 Namely, non-traded REITs typically lack liquidity – you can’t always easily get your money out of the investment – so investors must consider this before putting their money in them.

 Non-Traded REITs vs. Traded REITs – Key Takeaways